phoenix-meadowlark/torch-rl-tutorials/vanilla-policy-gradient/README.md

 Other resources which I've found helpful, or think may be helpful for the reader are sprinkled throughout.

-The most notable resource however, which deserves mentioning up front, is [Spinning Up in Deep RL](https://spinningup.openai.com/en/latest/index.html), which contains a through introduction to reinforcement learning concepts and its mathematical objects.
-They also provide preferment tensorflow implementations of several reinforcement learning algorithms, however as the code is written in `tensorflow version 1`, it is not the most interpretable for beginners.
-Which is why I created this tutorial.

 Author: Phoenix Meadowlark